prometheus-community/windows_exporter/README.md

 `LISTEN_ADDR` | The IP address to bind to.
 Defaults to 0.0.0.0 `LISTEN_PORT` | The port to bind to.
 Defaults to 9182.
 `METRICS_PATH` | The path at which to serve metrics.
-Defaults to `/metrics`
+Defaults to `/metrics` `TEXTFILE_DIR` | As the `--collector.textfile.directory` flag, provide a directory to read text files with metrics from

 Parameters are sent to the installer via `msiexec`.
 Example invocation: